 Kimchi Lunch Wrap

-Give your gut a healthy dose of fermented foods with this tasty take on this Korean staple.
+Give your gut a healthy dose of fermented foods with this tasty take on a Korean staple.
 "I know it might sound a little weird, but ingesting bacteria from fermented food is a beneficial thing for us," notes Stephanie of Hello Glow.
 Kimchi is a particularly tasty way to benefit from fermentation.
 "Its spicy, intense flavor makes it perfect to eat on its own as a salad, or you can combine it with less-flavorful foods like I did in this lunch wrap."

 Beet Carpaccio With Burrata